 A housing counselor will help you submit any paperwork, such as income and expense documentation or bills, that your lender or servicer requires.

-A housing counselor will be an advocate for you in getting a delay on the foreclosure sale date.
+A housing counselor will be an advocate for you in getting a delay on the foreclosure, tax deed, or sheriff’s sale date.
 They will ensure that you receive it in writing and will help keep an eye on the sale process.

 The housing counseling agencies listed provide New Hampshire residents with both pre- and post-foreclosure counseling services.
 Please contact the agency located closest to you for help.